How Do I Keep Cats Away From My Yard and Off My Property?

 - Coffee grounds: Scattering these around your garden can drive away stray cats.

 - Predator urine: You can actually pick up the urine of predatory animals at your local garden store.
 Fox urine is the most common type available.
 Spraying this stuff in your yard will let cats know that the territory is already occupied by a bigger animal.
 It is also effective at keeping away other animals like squirrels or rabbits.

 Solutions That Worked for Me

-- In my garden I noticed that the cats usually showed up right around daybreak, so I set my sprinklers to come on then and it really helped to keep the cats away.
-I have since purchased the scarecrow sprinklers and they will even chase deer out of your garden or yard.
+- In my garden, I noticed that the cats usually showed up right around daybreak, so I set my sprinklers to come on then and it really helped to keep the cats away.
+I have since purchased the Orbit sprinklers; they will even chase deer out of your garden or yard.

-- It helps to think like a cat to determine what it is coming on your property for.
-If they're attracted to your pond, install either a motion activated sound device or one of the scarecrow sprinklers there.
-Food is one of the biggest reasons cats and other animals will come into your yard, so practice keeping your environment free of any food source and your garbage tightly covered and your cat problems should go away quickly.
+- It helps to think like a cat to determine what it is coming on your property If they're attracted to your pond, install either a motion activated sound device or some sprinklers there.
+Food is one of the biggest reasons cats and other animals will come into your yard, so practice keeping your environment free of any food source and keep your garbage tightly covered.
+Your cat problems should go away quickly.